 There is no fixed list of cognate courses.
 However, the UWAB program strives to provide up-to-date information about known courses that can satisfy the cognate requirement.
-Ultimately, the student’s choice of cognate credits should be made in consultation with his/her astrobiology advisor.
+Ultimately, the student’s choice of cognate credits should be made in consultation with the astrobiology program administrator.

 Though students pursuing a Graduate Certificate in Astrobiology will likely incorporate astrobiology-relevant questions, topics, and materials in their graduate research (e.g., Master’s thesis or Doctoral dissertation), the Certificate does not impose any specific or minimum research requirement.